Where We Come Together as Family

 All parents who have children registered in Holy Childhood School, as well as faculty and staff of Holy Childhood School are automatically members of the organization.
 All Lifetime Members of Holy Childhood Mothers’ Club are members of the organization.

-Kim Satterfield, Treasurer
+Kim Satterfield, Chair

 Regular meetings shall be held 4 times yearly from September to May unless advised otherwise.
 The time of the meetings shall be at 6:30 p.m., unless announced otherwise.